 This fear is of course unwarranted because women have far less testosterone than men do.
 Testosterone is the androgenic hormone behind muscle mass growth.

-According to the Mayo Clinic Laboratories, testosterone levels in men aged 19 years and above range from 240 to 950 nanograms per deciliter (ng/dL), while testosterone levels in women of the same age range from 8 to 60 ng/dL.
+According to a Mayo Clinic Laboratories test, testosterone levels in men aged 19 years and above range from 240 to 950 nanograms per deciliter (ng/dL), while testosterone levels in women of the same age range from 8 to 60 ng/dL.

 So, if you are a woman, there is no reason why you should shy away from weight training.
 In fact, weight training has many benefits for women.
 Below we list some benefits of weight training for women: